Names & Titles

 * The Lehenic (for any names) and the Zinda (for public names) utilize names from the Hellenistic world at its furthest extent (such as Greek and Persian).

-The given names for non-humans can be entirely invented ones that have the right 'feel' for them.
+The given names for non-humans can be entirely invented ones that have the right feel for them.
 However Half-Orcs sometimes use Eriman names, Elves sometimes use Narman names, and Dwarves sometimes use Plana names.
-Among those of mixed form some will have two given names to reflect that blended heritage.
+Among those of mixed kind some will have two given names to reflect that blended heritage.
 However this can also be acknowleged by combination of a given name with family-related and other designations.
 The nature of a culture will tend to determine the formulations of such full names.

 Members of the oldest and most sedentary cultures use surnames derived from an esteemed ancestor of that lineage or household.
 The Lehenic do this.
 The Zinda do likewise but only for names they share with the public (they keep other naming methods to themselves).
 The formula 'given name' then 'surname of eldest parent' is common (for instance Cletus Ambrose).

-The Enara (Elves) and M-Gar (Dwarves) do something similar but the meaning of a surname is usually translated into whatever language they are using with others (for instance Pinaria
+The Enara (Elves) and M-Gar (Dwarves) do something similar but the meaning of a surname is usually translated into whatever language they are using with others (for instance Pinaria Silverbow or Reko Firmfooted).

 A culture that has lost or forgotten its genealogical heritage may well make reference to the parents of a character.
 This is the case with the Eriman due to the Age of Tumult.
 They use the formula 'given name' then 'given name of eldest parent' then 'son' or 'dottir' (for instance Brant Haleson or Edwina Odadottir).